Our Girls’ Education Initiative Program Keeps African Girls in School

 Our Girls’ Education Initiative (GEI) program begin in 2011 with just 19 fourth to sixth grade girls from the nearby government school in Cubu parish.
 At that time, these were the only girls who had advanced to that level from Agwata village and most were of the younger age.
 Girls were either not attending school or were dropping out very early, even at second or third grade often to help their mothers with gardening or child rearing at home.
 If girls did make it to higher levels in school, they often dropped out at the fifth or sixth grade level because of poor performance and/or lack of support at home.
 Often, these girls would then get married at a very young age simply “becasuse there was nothing else for them to do” according to community members.

 With the support of our women’s group in Cubu, our women’ group coordinator began meeting with the girls and with their mothers to encourage them to stay in school and be attentive to their studies.
 Gradually, the numbers of girls increased so that in 2014, we hired a full-time on site person to run this program and to meet every week with the girls.
-There are now over 95 girls in the program from second grade to sixth grade.
-Six girls completed P-7 (sixth grade) in 2014 and all have continued their education in 2015 with the help of our sponsorship program.
+There are now over 130 girls in the program from second grade to sixth grade.
+Twenty girls completed P-7 (sixth grade) in 2016, and in total, we now have 15 Agwata girls enrolled in secondary or vocational training with the help of our sponsorship program.
 Enrollment of girls is now much higher in the upper classes of fourth to sixth grade.
-In 2015, thirteen of the twenty-eight sixth grade students are girls.
+In 2016, twenty of the thirty-two sixth grade students were girls.

 Key Components of the Girls’ Education Initiative Program to Keep African Girls in School